-Pier House on the waterfront, a Hanseatic böd used by German merchants, was restored in 1984.
-Its interior was reconstructed and includes replicas of the period.
-Interpretive panels tell the history of the Hanseatic trade.
+Pier House, on the waterfront, was a Hanseatic böd used by German merchants.
+It was restored in 1984 and its interior was reconstructed.
+It includes replicas of the period and interpretive panels tell the history of the Hanseatic trade.
 The first written record of these German traders is 1557.

 Whalsay has been inhabited since 3000 BC.
 Yoxie House, on the east of the island, was at one time believed to be a Neolithic temple but is now thought to be the site of a large farmhouse.
 Two Bronze Age burnt mounds are near Sandwick Loch in the southwest.
 The locally-named Broch of Huxter, on the isle within the Loch of Huxter, is actually the remains of an Iron Age fort.
 Viking implements found at Isbister are in the Shetland Museum.

-A good place for angling, the Loch of Huxter presented a 9lb 4oz brown trout which holds the present Shetland record for a ‘truly wild’ fish.
+A good place for angling, the Loch of Huxter was home to a 9lb 4oz brown trout which holds the present Shetland record for a ‘truly wild’ fish.
 Fishing permits are available at Tetley & Anderson’s shop.

-Photo: Ivan Reid Shops include the Shoard recycling centre at Brough – a treasure trove of recycled materials from furniture and clothing to toys and crafts.
+Photo: Austin Taylor Shops include the Shoard recycling centre at Brough – a treasure trove of recycled materials from furniture and clothing to toys and crafts.
 There are also a couple of general stores that can supply all your needs, and a post office.

-Accommodation includes the Grieve House camping böd and a camp site/caravan park at Livister.
-See our accommodation listings or check with Visit Scotland for more details.
+Accommodation includes a camp site/caravan park at Livister.
+Check with Visit Scotland for more details.